 - People who respond to our social media callouts, via our own channels and those of other organisations.

-We also review trends in contact with our Information and Support Team, who run our helpline services.
+We also review trends in topics raised with our Information and Support Team, who run our helpline services.

 All of these people guide us so that we can address the common concerns people living with lymphoma have.
 We create our information together with them: they suggest key questions to cover, comment on drafts and give their views on the content, structure and format of each book, webpage and information sheet.
 They also tell us how clear and easy it is to understand.
 Our writers are informed by this feedback in preparing the final version.